-Looking and doing: Towards a sensory sociology of religious experience
+Looking and doing: Towards a sensory sociology of ritual experience

-The purpose of this study is to examine the ways in which individuals understand their religious experiences, in order to better understand which elements of religious ritual are most potent to each individual.
-This will contribute to the arsenal of tools that liturgists can draw on to create effective rituals as well as allow examination of the ways in which we as humans make sense of our religious experiences to one another.
+My dissertation examined the ways in which individuals understand their religious experiences, in order to better understand which elements of religious ritual are most potent to each individual.

 Send me an Email!